biglotteryfund/grants-service/README.md

 5. Repeat the above step for the `PRODUCTION` environment.

-6. Update the cached facets, eg:
+6. Update the cached facets, eg: visit `/past-grants-search/build-facets`

-    `./scripts/store-facets`

-    This will generate an updated JSON file with pre-calculated facets (to speed up the initial search without queries, and to use for comparisons on the frontend).
-You should commit this file.
+    This will store an JSON object with pre-calculated facets (to speed up the initial search without queries, and to use for comparisons on the frontend) in the environment's database.

 ## Misc / other